dali-lab/dali-challenges/README.md

 For those with some experience with webdev, we also have the [API Challenge](#api-challenge-) and the [Social Media Challenge](#social-media-challenge-).
 These challenges exist as an opportunity for you to display your knowledge and skills of web development, so please choose the challenge that you think best represents your abilities.
 Specifically if you have taken cs52, we recommend trying one of these.

 Lastly, we have an optional [Data Challenge](#optional-data-challenge-).
 This is for people who might be interested in big data or have taken QSS classes and want to show their skills.
 If you have familiarity in this area (or want to learn!), consider trying this.
-Note that you are still expected to submit one of the other challenges above.
+Note that you are still expected to submit one of the other challenges above, this would count as one of your additional code samples.
 You will not be penalized for not submitting this challenge.
 Our application process is holistic.

 Please note that each of these challenges are for the same role within DALI.
 Most of our devs work on full-stack applications, but we also often work on VR and other specialty projects.
 Regardless of which challenge you submit, you will be considered for the same role as a dev.